PsiHQ/Site/miscproj.md

 oscillator potentials and so on.
 A report covering certain aspects of this project is available [here](https://drive.google.com/file/d/1HJdwubqbF81JADzQ5HN3f-iTtnlY1klo/view?usp=sharing).

 ## The solar neutrino problem and more
-I had some exposure to particle physics during my undergrad - I wrote a term paper on the **solar neutrino problem** in my first year (available
-[here](https://drive.google.com/file/d/1s0cYTZZvwxv6wJApdP2BAUXGybRgws1c/view?usp=sharing)) and got interested in the idea of neutrino oscillations.
+I had some exposure to particle physics during my undergrad - I wrote a term paper on the **solar neutrino problem** in my first year and got interested in the idea of neutrino oscillations.
 Later, I spent the summer of 2022 on some related but basic topics - Dirac equation, spinors, neutrino mass models - under Prof. Amitava Raychaudhuri ([INSPIRE](https://inspirehep.net/authors/992176?ui-citation-summary=true&ui-exclude-self-citations=true)) at the _Raja Bazaar Science College_, Kolkata.
 Of course, I later dealt with most of these ideas in detail when I was taking my QFT I and II courses, but the early exposure did help with making some of the mathematical tools a bit familiar.